rounak-codes/PWManager/README.md

     git clone https://github.com/rounak-codes/PWManager.git
     ```

-2. Import the database schema (`users.sql`) into your MySQL database.
+2. Import the database schema (`all the sql files`) into your MySQL database.

 3. Configure database connection parameters in `db_connect.php`: